angelle-sw/sbp/README.md

 ## Plan

-The development and launch of the project will be split into several phases as detailed below.
+The development and launch of the platform will be split into several phases as detailed below.

 ### Phase 0